-There is no shortage of options when it comes to choosing a container for fermenting your vegetables, fruits or condiments.
+There is no shortage of options when it comes to choosing a container for fermenting your vegetables, fruits, or condiments.
 Fermenting vessels range from wide-mouth glass jars to ceramic crocks.

 - Canning Jars or Similar-style Glass Jars.
 Canning jars are inexpensive and readily available fermenting containers.
 They also come in a variety of sizes, which can be useful for making smaller batches of condiments, salsa, etc. A separate weight and covering system is needed if using canning jars (see below).

 - Ceramic Crock.
-Ceramic crocks can often be found at estate sales and make beautiful decorations as well as practical fermenting vessels.
+Ceramic crocks can often be found at estate sales or thrift shops and make beautiful decorations as well as practical fermenting vessels.
 Make sure your crock is made of lead-free clay.
 If you use a ceramic crock, be sure to examine it for any cracks that can harbor harmful bacteria.
 Most crocks will require a separate weight and covering system (see below).

 - Slow Cooker Insert.
 Ceramic inserts for old slow cookers can often be found at thrift stores and can make wonderful fermenting vessels.
-The round-shaped inserts are generally easier to work with as a weighting and cover system is required (see below) but the oval-shaped inserts can be used if necessary.
+The round-shaped inserts are generally easier to work with, as a weighting and cover system is required (see below) but the oval-shaped inserts can be used if necessary.

 - Glass or Ceramic Bowl.
 Glass and ceramic bowls are also an economical and readily available option.
 A separate weight and covering system will be necessary (see below).

 - Glass Jar with Airlock System.
 An alternative to specialty crocks are the more inexpensive glass jars equipped with an airlock system.
-These jars come equipped with a standard airlock system that allows gas from the vegetables to escape while sealing oxygen out thereby reducing or even eliminating the threat of mold during the culturing process.
+These jars come equipped with a standard airlock system that allows gas from the vegetables to escape while sealing oxygen out, thereby reducing or even eliminating the threat of mold during the culturing process.
 While a weight is not strictly necessary (see below), it will prevent the top layer of vegetables from changing color or drying out.
 The airlock-equipped jars come in several sizes.

 Weighting and Covering Methods.
 The type of weighting and covering method used will depend on the type of food you are fermenting and your specific fermenting vessel.

 Vegetables in Brine.
-If you are culturing vegetables in a brine solution, a weight and cover system is a necessary component.
+If you are culturing vegetables in a brine solution, a weight-and-cover system is a necessary component.
 Once you fill your vessel with vegetables, you will need to find a weighting mechanism that fits inside.
-Vegetables in brine will eventually float to the top during the fermentation process and exposure to air will make them grow mold so to keep them submerged under the protection of their juices and brine requires a weight system.
+Vegetables in brine will eventually float to the top during the fermentation process and exposure to air will make them grow mold, so to keep them submerged under the protection of their juices and brine requires a weight system.